EU AI Act: Is Enterprise Architecture Key To Compliance?

 In January 2021, the EU proposed guidelines for AI regulation, and in May, 2022, a roadmap was put forward for legislation.
 Finally, on June 14, 2023, the Parliament adopted its negotiating position on a final AI Act.

 The Act is likely to pass much as it was proposed.
-It includes a detailed categorization of different levels of AI risk, and appropriate controls for software at each level, but also some general rules.
+It includes a detailed categorization of different levels of AI risk, appropriate controls for software at each level of risk, and a set of general rules for AI governance.

 AI systems at all levels will be required to offer customers basic transparency.
 This means ensuring content created by generative AI is clearly marked as such to consumers.

-In addition, measures will need to be taken to ensure that AI tools cannot be used to generate illegal content.
-Finally, all AI developers will need to publish summary information on what copyrighted data has been used for AI training.
+In addition, the regulations require that organizations take measures to ensure AI tools cannot be used to generate illegal content.
+Finally, all AI developers will need to publish summary information on any copyrighted data used for AI training.

 High-risk And Banned AI

-A range of AI systems will be classified as "high risk" under the EU AI Act, and will be required to be registered with an EU database and approved for release into the market, as well as subject to regular audits in future.
+A range of AI systems will be classified as "high risk" under the EU AI Act.
+Organizations will have to register these systems with an EU database, receive approval before releasing them into the market, and make them available for regular audits.
 These systems include AI systems involved in:

 • EU product safety legislation